GaloisInc/argo/docs/SAW.rst

   These variables are represented in the same way as :ref:`above<contract-vars>`.

 ``post conds``
-  A list of the specification's postconditions, as Cryptol expressions.
+  A list of the specification's postconditions, as :ref:`Cryptol terms<cryptol-json-expression>`.

 ``post allocated``
   A list of allocations in the final state section of the specification.
 In postconditions,